InfuseAI/primehub-site/docs/resources-quota.md

 ## User Quota

 By setting the user quota of specific group, a group member cannot request resources more than the user quota.
 The request will be rejected.
+And if the request will cause the exeedance of group quotas, the request will be rejected as well.

 Since a user can be associated with multiple groups, switching working groups can have a user different user quotas from different group accordingly.